-The Town collected additional data during the 2020 cleaning season as part of their optimization plan to ensure that no catch basin is more than 50% full.
+The Town collected data during the 2020 and 2021 cleaning season as part of their optimization plan to ensure that no catch basin is more than 50% full.
 Data collected includes depth from the catch basin rim to the top of water, to the top of sediment, to the bottom of the basin, and to the invert of the outlet pipe.
-Data was once again be collected during the 2021 catch basin cleaning season and included depth from the rim to the top of water and from the rim to the top of sediment.
-This data will be integrated into the Town's GIS and utilized to identify those catch basins that are filling up more frequently and will therefore need to be cleaned more than once annually to ensure that that catch basin sump is never more than 50% full .
+Data is currently being collected during the 2023 catch basin cleaning season and also include depth from the rim to the top of water and from the rim to the top of sediment.
+This data will be integrated into the Town's GIS and utilized to identify those catch basins that are filling up more frequently and will therefore need to be cleaned more than once annually to ensure that that catch basin sump is never more than 50% full.

 The Town is working to collect sufficient data to include in the catch basin optimization plan.
-A schedule for collecting remaining data will be submitted with the Town's Year 3 Annual Report.
+A schedule for collecting remaining data will be submitted with the Town's Year 5 Annual Report.